sudoPom/CS-Notes/Year-3/Computer-Systems-COMP0019/Week-10/Threads-and-Concurrency-in-C.md

 ### Posix

-In C, the posix library is used for writing concurrent programs.
+In C, the Posix library is used for writing concurrent programs.

 ```c
 int pthread_create(pthread_t tid,